zawiasam/react-express-login-form/README.md

-# simple-login-node-react
+# ReactJs ExpressJs simple login form
-ExpressJs with Firebase on board plus React login form doing simple auth
+ExpressJs with Firebase on board plus React login form doing simple auth.

 # Using React Component
 If you don't know how to build go to [build](#build) section.